Echo-Chat-Systems/docs/api/markdown/definitions/User.md

 - `status` is a [Status](./Status.md) object
 - `sig` is the signature of the profile

-### Server Signed
+### Server Signed User Certificate

-In most cases however, their origin server will be involved in the creation of a signed user identifier that they will use for most purposes.
+In most cases, a Server Signed User Certificate is required.

 ```json
 {